aeternity/protocol/channels/OFF-CHAIN.md

 to validate the state.
 Signatures or Generic Account's meta transactions are checked according to the latest channel object persisted on-chain.
-If there are updates that are contact executions using on-chain data: the block of `block_hash` is being used for building a consistent state on both participant's side.
+If there are updates that are contact executions using on-chain data: the block of `block_hash` is being used for building a consistent state on each participant's side.

 ```